Silicosis Lawsuits in the Construction Industry

 Construction workers need to know how their tools and equipment can create dangerous silica dust while they work.
 Power tools and heavy machinery used on sites can make a lot of dust that’s harmful to breathe in.

-• When workers use cutting equipment like circular saws or concrete cutters, these tools release tiny silica particles into the air.
+• Cutting equipment like circular saws or concrete cutters release tiny silica particles into the air.

-• Drilling equipment used for putting in anchors or making holes also makes fine dust that can float in the air for a long time.
+• Drilling equipment used for putting in anchors or making holes creates fine dust that can float in the air for long periods.

-• Breaking tools like jackhammers and demolition hammers make large amounts of dust when they hit and break materials.
+• Breaking tools such as jackhammers and demolition hammers produce heavy dust clouds.

-• Crushing equipment used to break down materials can create thick clouds of dust filled with silica.
+• Crushing equipment used to break down materials can generate dense concentrations of silica dust.

-• Surface preparation tools, such as floor sanders and shot blasters, create fine dust as they remove the top layers of concrete and other materials.
+• Surface preparation tools, such as floor sanders and shot blasters, create fine dust while removing layers of concrete.

 Different tools come with different types of dust control features, and some work better than others.
-While some tools have good dust collection systems with special filters and water sprays, others might not have much dust control.
-This means it’s important to:
+While some equipment is designed with integrated dust collection systems and water sprays, others lack effective controls.
+This makes it essential to:

-• Choose tools with good dust control features
+• Choose tools with effective dust suppression systems

-• Use extra dust control methods when needed
+• Supplement with additional dust controls when needed

-• Use proper safety equipment along with tool dust controls
+• Provide protective equipment along with engineering controls

 What to Do If You Have Been Exposed to Silica Dust in The Workplace

 Many construction workers have been exposed to dangerous levels of silica dust without receiving proper warning or protection from their employers or the distributors and manufacturers of the product.
 This exposure often happens when working with common materials like concrete, masonry, tile, or stone products that contain high levels of silica.
-If a manufacturer, distributor, or your employer failed to warn you about silica dangers or didn’t provide proper safety equipment and dust control measures, you may have legal rights to compensation through a silicosis lawsuit.
+If a manufacturer, distributor, or your employer failed to warn you about silica dangers or did not provide proper safety equipment and dust control measures, you may have legal rights to compensation through a silicosis lawsuit.
+Speaking with a personal injury lawyer can help you understand what recovery may be available and what evidence should be preserved.
 Our experienced attorneys understand these cases and can evaluate your situation.
-Contact us for a free consultation to discuss your rights and options.
+Contact us for a consultation to discuss your rights and options.

 NAVIGATE OUR SITE